What Do 'Craft' & 'Artisanal' Mean for Hot Sauce?

 When choosing hot sauce, consider what matters most to you: consistent availability and lower cost, or unique flavors and artisanal quality.
 Both approaches have merit, and the best choice depends on your personal preferences and intended use.

-Experience the difference of genuine craft hot sauce.
+Experience genuine craft hot sauce.